Dop-dd/Interactive-Frontend-Development.-Milestone-Project-2/README.md

 This project is for anyone looking for hotel to rent.

 - As a user I want to look for a hotel to rent.
-- By becoming a member, I can benefit from the monthly sessions organised by Saladlane to try oout different salad dishes and        flavours.
+- As a user, I can benefit from the hotel pagination search to see different within the area.

 - As a user I want to be able to discover new and interesting places.
   - As a user I want to be recommended hotels based on my chosen destination
-  - As a user I want to be recommended hotels no more than 20 hotels within a specific area
+  - As a user I want to be recommended several hotels within a specific area

 - As a user I want use to a website that gives me the opportunity to see a short description of each hotel
   - As a user  i want to be recommended well known hotels registered on the Google Maps
   - As a user I want to able to explore a several hotels so I can make a selection

-- As a user I want to be able to create a Geolocation experience by actually clcking on a hotel link
+- As a user I want to be able to create a Search experience by performing a manual search of my choice
-  - As a user I want to be recommended hotels options based on my current location using latitude and longitude
+  - As a user I want to be recommended hotels options based on my current location
-  - As a user I want to be able to decline the Geolocation service and be shown hotels in a diferent location
+  - As a user I want to be able to search for any location or anything  and be given the exact address and location coordinates

 ## Features